Watson among 103 to give up eligibility to enter NFL draft

 - Police seek description of shooter who wounded 3 at Seattle’s Crocodile club

+“What’s taken place is that agents, they want to get guys as soon as they can because if you can get an underclassmen, when his contract comes up he’s one year younger,” Brandt said.

+“The story is, in that 95, there’s probably 25 or 30 that really should have come out.
+The others they probably would have been doing a lot better by staying a year in school.”

 This year’s draft will be held April 27-29 in Philadelphia.
 The Cleveland Browns have the first pick.
+Texas A&M junior defensive end Myles Garrett could be the first player picked overall.

 Ohio State has six players among this year’s 103 early entrants, including All-Americans Curtis Samuel and Malik Hooker.